 COMMITMENT TO DIVERSITY AND INCLUSION

-ACLU of Colorado is an equal opportunity employer.
-We value a diverse workforce and an inclusive culture.
+The ACLU of Colorado is an equal opportunity employer.
+We value a diverse workforce and promote an inclusive culture.
 We believe that having a board, staff, and volunteer base with diverse personal and professional backgrounds enhances our ability to meet our mission and creates an environment where all members of our community can thrive.
-We strongly encourage applications from people of color, immigrants, women, people with disabilities, members of the LGBTQ community, those who have been formerly incarcerated, and other underrepresented and historically marginalized groups.
+We strongly encourage applications from people of color, immigrants, women, people with disabilities, members of the LGBTQ community, those who have been formerly incarcerated, and other underrepresented and marginalized groups.